-It is not understood exactly why birthmarks occur, but they are not usually inherited.
-Vascular birthmarks are caused by abnormal blood vessels in or under the skin, while pigmented birthmarks are caused by clusters of pigment cells.
+It's not fully understood why birthmarks occur, but they're not usually inherited.
+Vascular birthmarks are caused by abnormal blood vessels in or under the skin, and pigmented birthmarks are caused by clusters of pigment cells.

-It is thought that port wine stains occur because the nerves that control the widening or narrowing of the capillaries (tiny blood vessels) do not function properly, or there are not enough of them.
+It's thought that port wine stains occur because the nerves that control the widening or narrowing of the capillaries (tiny blood vessels) don't function properly, or there aren't enough of them.
 This means that blood is constantly supplied to the skin in that area, which makes it permanently red or purple in colour.

 Read more about treating birthmarks.

-In cases where a haemangioma has left the skin deformed or stretched, plastic surgery may be an option to improve the appearance of the distorted skin.
+Plastic surgery?may be an option if?a haemangioma has left the skin deformed or stretched.
+The aim of surgery will be to improve the appearance of the distorted skin.

 Some haemangiomas may cause complications that will need treatment.

-Occasionally, a child with an airway haemangioma may need to have a temporary tracheostomy (artificial opening into the windpipe) to improve their breathing.
+Occasionally, a child with an airway haemangioma may need to have a temporary tracheostomy (an artificial opening in the windpipe) to improve their breathing.

 Beta-blockers work by blocking the release of noradrenaline in certain parts of the body.
-Noradrenaline is a chemical released by nerves when they are stimulated.
+Noradrenaline is a chemical released by nerves when they're stimulated.
 The noradrenaline passes messages to other parts of the body, such as the muscles, blood vessels and heart.

-It is thought that propranolol helps narrow the blood vessels, reducing the amount of blood running through them.
-This reduces the colour and makes them softer.
-The cells that cause the growth of the haemangioma are also affected so the haemangioma gets smaller.
+It's thought that propranolol helps narrow the blood vessels, reducing the amount of blood flowing through them.
+This reduces the colour of the?haemangioma and makes it softer.
+The cells that cause the haemangioma to grow?are also affected so that the haemangioma gets smaller.

 Monitoring internal haemangiomas

-If a haemangioma is present in your child's internal organs, they may need an ultrasound scan or magnetic resonance imaging (MRI) scan to confirm its location and size.
-An MRI scan uses a strong magnetic field and radio waves to produce detailed pictures of the inside of the body.
+If your child has?a haemangioma in an?internal organ, they may need an?ultrasound scan or?magnetic resonance imaging (MRI) scan?to confirm its location and size.
+MRI scans use a magnetic field and radio waves to produce detailed pictures of the inside of the body.

 Port wine stains

 Port wine stains are permanent.
-However, some treatments help the mark to fade, making it less noticeable, or you can disguise it with cosmetics.
+However, some treatments help fade the mark, making it less noticeable.
+You can also disguise it using cosmetics.

-Laser treatment lightens the affected area of skin, and it is the only treatment for a port wine stain.
-Laser treatment often works better in younger children as a port wine stain may have become bumpy and raised after an adult has had one for a number of years.
+Laser treatment is?the only treatment for a port wine stain.
+It lightens the affected area of skin.
+Laser treatment often works better in younger children because in adults a port wine stain may become bumpy and raised after a number of years.

-The most common laser treatment is known as pulsed dye laser treatment.
-The laser passes through a fibre optic cable.
+The most common type of laser treatment is known as pulsed dye laser treatment.
+The laser passes through a fibreoptic cable.
 On the end of the cable is a device that looks like a pen.
-This is held gently against the surface of your child's skin, and a button is pressed, which sends a beam of light to the skin.
+This is gently held against the surface of your child's skin and a button is pressed, which sends a beam of light to the skin.

 The light goes less than 1mm into the skin.
-It is absorbed by the blood vessel just beneath the surface, which causes it to heat up.
-The heat damages the blood vessel, which creates a bruise, but this will fade within a week or two.
+It's absorbed by the blood vessel just beneath the surface, causing it to heat up.
+The heat damages the blood vessel, which creates a bruise that will fade within a week or two.

-During or after treatment, your child's skin is cooled to reduce discomfort, or a jet of cold air might be blown onto the skin during treatment.
+During or after treatment, your child's skin will be?cooled to reduce discomfort, or?a jet of cold air?might be?blown onto the skin during treatment.

-Some possible side effects of laser treatment include:
+Some of the possible side effects of laser treatment are described below.

-How effective the treatment is will depend on how prominent and dark the affected area is.
+How effective the treatment is depends on how prominent and dark the affected area is.
 The best results are often seen in marks that are already smaller and lighter.

-You can get a prescription for a special type of camouflage make-up, which will cover up the birthmark.
+You can get a prescription for a special type of camouflage make-up that?covers up the birthmark.

 Congenital melanocytic naevi (CMN)

-As CMN can affect a person's appearance, surgery may be considered.
-However, this will leave scarring and may not be possible if the affected area is very large.
+As congenital melanocytic naevi (CMN) can affect a person's appearance, surgery may be considered.
+However, surgery will leave scarring and may not be possible if the affected area is very large.

-Surgery involves removing the affected birthmark and stitching together the edges of the skin.
-If the area is large, a skin graft may be required.
-A skin graft involves taking skin from another place and using it to cover the wound.
-Read more information about how a skin graft is performed.
+Surgery involves removing the birthmark and stitching together the edges of the skin.
+If the area is large, a skin graft may be needed.
+This involves taking skin from another?part of the body and using it to cover the wound.

 Complications associated with birthmarks

 Most birthmarks are harmless.
-However, in rare cases there can be complications which need to be treated.
+However, in rare cases, complications can occur?that need to be treated.

-If your child has more than five haemangiomas, it may be a sign that they have internal haemangiomas.
-It is very unusual for these to cause any problems, but an ultrasound scan or magnetic resonance imaging (MRI) scan may be carried out to see if any internal haemangiomas are present.
+If your child has more than five haemangiomas, they may also have internal haemangiomas.
+An ultrasound scan or?magnetic resonance imaging (MRI) scan may be used to find out whether any internal haemangiomas are present.?

 Port wine stains

-Port wine stains can lead to the following complications:
+Port wine stains can lead to the complications outlined below.

-Any of these conditions will need to be treated by a specialist.
+All of the above?conditions will need to be treated by a specialist.